Jesus nahm zu sich die Zwölfe

 5. Chorale

-turning his mind and desires
+And have his disposition and all desires

 Credits